Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 |"prebuilt-receipt"| Text extraction and pre-trained fields and values pertaining to English sales receipts
 |"{custom-model-id}"| Text extraction, selection marks, tables, labeled fields and values from your custom documents

+More information about analyzing documents, including supported features and locales can be found in the [service documentation][formreco_models].

 ### DocumentModelAdministrationClient

 `DocumentModelAdministrationClient` provides operations for: